catkin/catkin_tools/docs/verbs/catkin_config.rst

     Devel Space:
       Options for configuring the structure of the devel space.

+      --merge-devel         Build products from each catkin package into a single merged devel spaces.
+      --link-devel          Build products from each catkin package into isolated spaces, then symbolically link them into a merged devel space.
       --isolate-devel       Build products from each catkin package into isolated devel spaces.
-      --merge-devel         Build products from each catkin package into a single merged devel spaces.

     Install Space:
       Options for configuring the structure of the install space.